linuxfrorg/linuxfr.org/INSTALL.md

 # Configure redirection

-This extra step isn't really needed to be able to use Linuxfr.
+This extra step isn't really needed to be able to use LinuxFr.org.

 In the `config/environments/development.rb` file, there are two domains set inside variables `MY_DOMAIN` and `IMG_DOMAIN`.
 By default both domains are `dlfp.lo`.

 You'll find this domain inside some documents like emails to confirm user subscription.
-To simplify your usage of Linuxfr, you should consider install a website locally using this domain name.
+To simplify your usage of LinuxFr.org, you should consider install a website locally using this domain name.

-Set the domain `dlfp.lo` to target localhost:
+Set the domain `dlfp.lo` to target `localhost`:

 ```
 ~ $ sudo bash -c 'echo "127.0.0.1 dlfp.lo" >> /etc/hosts'